 - Trousers – water and windproof for example Gore-Tex.

 - Gloves – water and windproof.

-- Rubber boots – Mandatory.
-Sturdy knee-high and preferably lined and with warm wool soles.
+- Sturdy waterproof boots – Mandatory.
+High, isolated and preferable with warm wool soles.

 - Regular shoes/sneakers to wear on board the ship, with sturdy rubber soles to avoid slipping.